theavicaster/apache-kafka-beginners/readme.md

 *  Each topic is split into partitions.
 *  Partitions are ordered, with each message getting an incremental ID called offset.
 *  Offsets only make sense for a particular partition.
-*  i.e, topic a partition 0 offset 5 may happen after topic a partition 1 offset 5.
+*  i.e, topic one partition 0 offset 5 may happen after topic one partition 1 offset 5.
 *  Data is only kept for a limited time.